-The following blog post is adapted from material found in my new book, "Easy Active Record for Rails Developers".
+The following blog post contains material either currently found or soon to be incorporated into my new book, "Easy Active Record for Rails Developers".
 Among many other topics, you'll learn about model generation, migrations, validations, associations, scopes, joins, includes, forms integration, nested forms, and model testing with RSpec and FactoryGirl.
-The book is slated for release in early June.
 The book is now available, head over to this website's home page to learn more.

 Paginating database results is a standard feature of most web applications, yet isn’t something you’d want to necessarily implement on your own.
 To do so, you’ll need to first define the desired number of records to be presented per page, and then repeatedly iterate over a portion of the total result set (using